opus-codium/riemann-os-stats/README.md

 x 366       2952280      35987638      20826880      20898454       4888746
 ```

-So each the daily logs for each host take about 20.8 on disk.
+So each the daily logs for each host take about 20.8 MB on disk.